AkBo24/lidar-pi/REST API Service Specification.md

 ### **Background Process Management**

-The Lidar data collection process runs asynchronously in the background using Python's `subprocess` module.
+The Lidar data collection process runs asynchronously in the background using Python's `threading` module.
 It will:
 - Write data to the specified HDF5 file in a buffered manner to ensure data integrity and reduce I/O overhead.
 - Only allow one active process at a time.
 A global state or locking mechanism (e.g., a flag or PID tracking) ensures that multiple instances of the Lidar process are not spawned simultaneously.
+    - The global state will be a flag within the Django

 #### **Subprocess Handling**:
 - **Starting the Lidar Service**:
-  - Managed via `subprocess.Popen()`.
+  - Managed via `threading.Thread()`.
   - The process should handle file locking to prevent corruption if the Pi crashes during a write.
 - **Stopping the Lidar Service**:
   - The process is stopped gracefully via `process.terminate()`.
-  - On stopping, the HDF5 file should be closed properly to prevent corruption.

 ---